 The content of each institute is designed by Kenan Fellows Program staff under the guidance of the Professional Development Steering Committee made up of Kenan Fellows alumni.
 Sessions offered during the institutes is dependent upon trends in education.
 Recent institutes have focused on: Using technology to enhance student learning and content delivery; Increasing student critical thinking skills; Leadership training and branding skills.

 Kenan Fellows are expected to develop and implement a project/product that can be shared with others.
 This can be a lesson plan or unit, a community engagement plan or a teacher training session.
 Some products may deviate from the traditional format based on the needs of the mentor.
 These exceptions are noted during the interview process.

-After completing the formal fellowship year, teachers become part of the Kenan Fellows Network, an elite group of nearly 400 educators statewide.
+After completing the formal fellowship year, teachers become part of the Kenan Fellows Network, an elite group of more than 400 educators statewide.
 As their leadership skills grow, Kenan Fellows lead within their content area teams, their schools, and their districts.
 Many become empowered to influence and lead educational innovation at state and national levels.

 Fellows have the opportunity to create and maintain a professional profile on our website.
 Fellows are able to upload a current head shot, and share information about degrees, awards, leadership positions, and areas of expertise.
 Visitors to the site write moderated recommendations under the profiles.